Leica S2 vs X-U Typ 113

 Studio photographers will appreciate that the Leica S2 (unlike the X-U Typ 113) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-U Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the S2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S2 was succeeded by the Leica S Typ 006.
+Both the S2 and the X-U Typ 113 have been discontinued, but can regularly be found used on ebay.
+The S2 was replaced by the Leica S Typ 006, while the X-U Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So how do things add up?
 Which of the two cameras – the Leica S2 or the Leica X-U Typ 113 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.